oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 # Connect container to OCI Tenancy

+> [!Important]
+> * It is recommended to execute createTenancyConfig.py always with a single <customer_name> within that container.
+Even if it is run multiple times with different customer names, Jenkins will only be configured for <customer_name> used while first time successful execution of the script.
+> * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py should be re-run by keeping the same details in tenancyconfig.properties(details like <customer_name>, <auth_mechanism> etc).
+It will just create a new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` and will keep the existing regions directories as is.

 ### **Step 1 - Exec into the Container**:
 * Run  ```docker ps```.
 <br> → Note down the container ID from this cmd output.